Crispy Air Fryer Fried Pickles | 15 Minute Recipe

 Jump to Recipe

-You will love these crave-worthy crispy Air Fryer Fried Pickles that are sooooo easy and quick to make!
-Fried Pickles Air Fryer style are perfect for serving up as a fast snack, party appetizers, and are just the thing for game day gatherings.
+You will love these crave-worthy crispy Air Fryer Fried Pickles that are quick and easy to make without the need to deep fry!
+These are perfect as a fast snack, party appetizer, and for game day gatherings.

 close up of air fryer fried pickles served with a dipping sauce